alicolville/Weight-Tracker/readme.txt

 = 5.0 =

-* Improvement: New and improved admin interface for interacting with your user's data!
+* New Feature: New and improved admin interface for interacting with your user's data!
 	* View all user entries in tabular and chart format.
 	* Add, edit and delete user entries.
 	* Sortable and responsive tables.